-Most New Zealand people do not smoke.
-They think cigarette smoke is very bad for their health and they do not like the smell of cigarettes inside.
+Most New Zealand people do not smoke or vape.
+They think cigarette and vape smoke is very bad for their health and they do not like the smell of cigarettes inside.
 Smoking is forbidden in many public places.
-You should not smoke when you are in New Zealand and must not smoke in your homestay.
-Smoking at school or anywhere in school uniform is NOT ALLOWED.
-It is illegal to buy cigarettes here if you are under 18.
+You should not smoke/vape when you are in New Zealand and must not smoke in your homestay.
+Smoking/vaping at school or anywhere in school uniform is NOT ALLOWED.
+It is illegal to buy cigarettes and vapes here if you are under 18.

 It is the host's decision as to whether social parties are acceptable, and we request that you check arrangements before you get permission.
 Your host family must check all details with the parents hosting the event.
 Students should not go out alone, and you should be home by the time stated by your host family.
-YOU SHOULD NOT DRINK ALCOHOL.
+You need to be 18 years old to purchase alcohol in New Zealand.